chrisgrieser/finder-vim-mode/README.md

    the `Focusing` behavior to `Compatibility Mode` for Karabiner to detect Alfred being active.
    <!-- LTeX: enabled=true -->
-5. *Spotlight users:* You need to install the Spotlight addon.
-The addon has to be __above__ the Finder Vim Mode in Karabiner's list of modifications.
+5. *Spotlight users:* You need to install the Spotlight add-on.
+The add-on has to be __above__ the Finder Vim Mode in Karabiner's list of modifications.

     ```bash